Books4Languages/pressbooks-lingua/README.md

   * Questions and Answers: allows teachers to insert a custom link.

-* Related books: Indexing system to switch from book to book located in Unit page.
+* **Related books:** Indexing system to switch from book to book located in Unit page.
 Every fiel is a custom input for links or books name for the same level of language
 1. Notional Components
-⋅⋅1 Vocabulary
+  1 Vocabulary
-** Grammatical Components
+  1 Grammatical Components
 *** Grammar
 *** Phonetics and Spelling
 ** Pragmatic Components